-Provided they meet all high school admissions requirements, regular admission for the 2014-15 academic year is granted to transfer students who have achieved one of the following: 1) Students who have earned at least 6 and no more than 24 credits and maintained a GPA of 1.60 at another institution of higher education; 2) Students who have earned 25 or more credits with a 2.00 or higher GPA at another institution of higher education; or 3) Students who have earned no more than 24 credits at another institution of higher education and have been out of school for at least two years.
+Provided they meet all high school admissions requirements, regular admission for the 2015-16 academic year is granted to transfer students who have achieved one of the following: 1) Students who have earned at least 6 and no more than 24 credits and maintained a GPA of 1.60 at another institution of higher education; 2) Students who have earned 25 or more credits with a 2.00 or higher GPA at another institution of higher education; or 3) Students who have earned no more than 24 credits at another institution of higher education and have been out of school for at least two years.
 A satisfactory review of a transfer student's academic history is required for regular admission.
-Transfer students must submit high school transcripts and ACT or SAT scores.
+Transfer students must submit official high school transcripts, ACT or SAT scores, and official transcripts from all colleges and universities attended.